bitbythecron/jxbrowser-troubleshooting/README.md

 ![not found](https://raw.githubusercontent.com/bitbythecron/jxbrowser-troubleshooting/master/screenshots/1.png)

 This is the problem!
-I should be seeing the nginx homepage!
+I should be seeing the Spring login page!

 3. Now click the `Reload` button and you will see: